gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

 1. Select a region (e.g: **eastus**).
 1. Select your subscription.

-    !!! note

     It will take approximately 5 minutes to deploy the Azure services.
 So, now is a great time to read the next sections of the workshop documentation while you wait for the services to deploy.

 1. The output from the `azd up` command will look like the following.